How common is eczema?

 - Childhood eczema may follow or can start for the first time between the ages of 2 to 4 years.
 The rash and dryness are usually found in the creases of the elbows, behind the knees, across the ankles and may also involve the face, ears and neck.
-This form of eczema usually improves significantly by the age of 10 years, but may continue into adult life.
+This form of eczema usually improves with age.
 Although some children will completely outgrow their eczema, most will continue to have the tendency for dry and sensitive skin into adulthood.

-Adult eczema symptoms include large areas of very dry, itchy, reddened skin with the elbow creases, wrists, neck, ankles and behind the knees being especially affected.
+- Adult eczema is similar to that of older children with areas of very dry, itchy, reddened skin at the elbow creases, wrists, neck, ankles and behind the knees.
 Skin may also have weeping areas.
-The condition tends to improve in middle life and is unusual in the elderly, but does occur.
+Although the condition tends to improve in middle life and is unusual in the elderly, it can still occur.

 Eczema can be associated with other allergic disorders